-In the nearby Geysir geothermal area, many hot springs and boiling mud pits can be found, including the famous Geysir and Strokkur.
-The area has been active for over 1,000 years.
-Geysir, is the first hot spring ever written about, giving the name to hot springs everywhere.
-Although it is mostly dormant now, it is said to have reached heights of 170 meters.
-Strokkur, Iceland’s most active hot spring, erupts about every five to 10 minutes.
-Water from Strokkur can sprout up to 30 meters high.
-It’s really amazing to watch.
-There is also a visitor center, restaurant, cafe and some shopping on site.
+The Geysir Geothermal Area has been active for over 1,000 years and many bubbling hot springs and mud pits can be found here.
+It’s also home to two very famous geysers.
+The geysers are named Geysir and Strokkur.
+Geysir is the first hot spring ever written about and has since given the name to hot springs everywhere.
+Although it is mostly dormant now, it is said to have reached heights of 170 m (560 ft).
+Strokkur is Iceland’s most active geyser and erupts about every five to ten minutes.
+Water from Strokkur can erupt to heights reaching 40 m (130 ft).
+The area also has a visitor center, cafe, and shopping.

 Gullfoss is located just 10 minutes from the Geysir Geothermal Area.
 It’s one of the largest and most impressive waterfalls in Iceland.
 It’s a favorite among both tourists and Icelanders.
 Its strong waters regularly flow from the Hvítá river and are even more abundant during the summer when there is melt-off from Iceland’s largest glacier, Langjökull.
 Gullfoss is made up of two separate drops totaling 32 m (104 feet) and its waters are so powerful that you can actually feel and hear them roar.